UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ![Fried Pi](loki_rpifatal.jpg)

-The Rpi 3 pulls over 2 amps, so be sure you supply at least 2.5 amps (no camera) or 3 amps if you are using an Raspicam. using USB accessories is not recommnded unless addional is provided.  {*Joe: How do you supply those amps?*}
+The Rpi 3 pulls over 2 amps, so be sure you supply at least 2.5 amps (no camera) or 3 amps if you are using an Raspicam. using USB accessories is not recommnded unless addional power from a second battery is provided.

 ![Loki Top View](loki_top1.jpg)